Learn About Prediabetes

 Diabetes Risk Factors

-The following risk factors increase one's chances of prediabetes and developing Type 2 Diabetes:
+The following risk factors increase your chances of prediabetes and developing Type 2 Diabetes:

 When it comes to prediabetes, simple life changes can make a big difference.
 Click on a link to the left to learn more about diabetes prevention, Diabetes Prevention Programs, healthy eating, and more.